-As there will be many new sights and sounds for your new greyhound to adapt to in their new home.
+There will be many unfamiliar sights and sounds for your newly adopted greyhound to adapt to in their new home.
 Therefore, it is essential that you constantly look for signs that they may be uncomfortable, stressed or afraid.
 By recognising quickly when they are uncomfortable, you can remove them from stressful situations so that they can become calm and relaxed, rather than feeling overwhelmed.
-Read the following article for further information on how to recognise signs of discomfort or stress in your greyhound: How do I best communicate with my greyhound?
+Read the following article for further information on how to recognise signs of discomfort or stress in your greyhound: How do I communicate with my dog?

 Learning a new name

 It is very important for your new greyhound to learn their name as quickly as possible as this will help with training and general interactions.
 A simple way to do this is repeat their name every time you interact and particularly when you reward them.
 This will help to quickly foster a positive association with their name and a positive relationship with you.

 Familiarisation and socialisation

-Allow plenty of time for exploring, whilst keeping noise and movement to a minimum.
-Provide an opportunity to explore inside and outside, perhaps start with outside remembering that the yard is secure, before you let them explore it.
-Keep them on the leash so that you are close by for reassurance and can direct them away from anything that might pose a risk.
+Allow plenty of time for your greyhound to explore, whilst keeping noise and movement to a minimum.
+Provide an opportunity for your greyhound to explore inside and outside.
+It is important that the yard is secure, before you let them explore it.
+Keep them on the leash to begin with, so that you are close by for reassurance and can direct them away from anything that might pose a risk.

 It is important to introduce your new greyhound to novel things in a calm and patient manner.
-By working out a timetable, you can stagger these new experiences so that they are not overwhelmed and will be able to develop confidence to face changes later in life.
-Think of the things that you would like them to get use to such as meeting strangers, the vacuum cleaner, meeting new dogs, walking on different surfaces, going to the beach or walking down a busy road.
+By working out a timetable, you can stagger these new experiences so that your greyhound is not overwhelmed and will be able to develop confidence to face changes later in life.
+Think of the things that you would like them to get used to such as meeting strangers, the vacuum cleaner, meeting new dogs, walking on different surfaces, going to the beach or walking down a busy road.
 It helps if you gradually introduce them to these things.
-For example, to get them used to the vacuum cleaner, you can put the vacuum cleaner out and let your them sniff it, praise and reward them when they are calm, then turn it on, praise and reward calm behaviour, and then start using it but not in their direction.
+For example, to get them used to the vacuum cleaner, you can put the vacuum cleaner out and let your greyhound sniff it, praise and reward them when they are calm, then turn it on, praise and reward calm behaviour, and then start using it but not in their direction.
 This could be spread out over a few different sessions, just taking it one step at a time.
 The ideal approach would be to train them to use their mat/bed and for them to remain there whilst the vacuum cleaner is on and being used (but don’t go close to them until they are very used to it and calm when it is in use).
-Always praise and reward when you expose them to novel situations.
+Always praise and reward your greyhound when you introduce them to novel situations.
 If they show fear at any step, then discontinue immediately and leave for a day or two before starting again at the previous step.
 For more information about how to read your dog’s body language, understand your dog and communicate with them, please see this article: How do I communicate with my dog?

-Slowly get them used to glass doors, slippery floors (mats can help to start with) and stairs.
+Slowly get your greyhound used to glass doors, slippery floors (mats can help to start with) and stairs.
 Again, be patient and forgiving as they learn about their new environment.
-Being gentle and giving praise and rewards for desirable behaviour will quickly establish trust and a strong bond.
-With all family members being consistent in showing kindness and respect, your new greyhound will have all the reassurance they need.
-Be patient and never punish your greyhound, as this is likely to erode trust and could lead to behaviour problems.
+Being gentle and giving praise and rewards for desirable behaviour will quickly establish trust and a strong bond with you.
+All family members should be consistent in showing kindness and respect so that your new greyhound can have all the reassurance they need.
+Be patient and never punish your greyhound, as punishment will erode trust and could lead to behaviour problems.

 The following video ‘Settling in your new adopted dog’ has some helpful general tips from Dr Katrina Warren (note that the advice regarding being off leash does not apply to all adopted greyhounds).